bytecodealliance/cargo-component/README.md

 WebAssembly standard, doing so is burdensome, error-prone, and requires foreknowledge of how the WebAssembly modules are implemented.

+### WebAssembly Component Model

-And so was born the WebAssembly _component model_ proposal: a way to simplify the process of building WebAssembly applications and services out of reusable pieces of functionality using a variety of source languages, all while still maintaining the portability and
+The WebAssembly _component model_ proposal provides a way to simplify the process of building WebAssembly applications and services out of reusable pieces of functionality using a variety of source languages, all while still maintaining the portability and